Waldemar Blatskauskas: Club career

 During his pro career, Blatskauskas played with the Brazilian clubs Regatas Campinas, Tietê, São Carlos Clube, and XV de Novembro de Piracicaba.

 National team career

 Blatskauskas was a member of the senior Brazilian national basketball team that won gold medals at the 1959 FIBA World Championship, and the 1963 FIBA World Championship.
 With Brazil, he also won a bronze medal at the 1960 Summer Olympic Games.
 He also won the following medals: a bronze medal at the 1959 Pan American Games, a silver medal at the 1963 Pan American Games, gold medals at the 1958 FIBA South American Championship and the 1961 FIBA South American Championship, and a gold medal at the 1963 Summer Universiade.

-Personal
+Death

 Blatskauskas died in Brazil, in a traffic accident, on 6 March 1964.